My Canon L3 with the first model of the S 50mm f/2.8 lens. This was intended as a replacement for the older 50mm f/3.5 collapsible lens.

 Canon S 50mm f/2.8

 In January 1955 Canon introduced the first of three 50mm lenses with an f/2.8 aperture.
-This lens was intended to retire the venerable 50mm f/3.5 collapsible lens which had been one of Canon’s first ‘in hose’ commercial lenses.
+This lens was intended to retire the venerable 50mm f/3.5 collapsible lens which had been one of Canon’s first ‘in house’ commercial lenses.
 The new lenses were basically the same lens formula with updated packaging.
 They were non-collapsible, slightly faster and much more attractive.
 All three were variations on the same lens with external cosmetic differences.
 Imaginatively they were called the 50mm f/2.8 (I), (II) and (III).

 S 50mm f/2.8 (I)